Making Homemade Baby Food - Our Top Tips

 The best time for baby to start on solid food is at six months.
 If you choose to start your baby on solids before six months you should take extra care.
 However, never start a baby on solids before they are 4 months.
 They are still getting all the nutrition they need from your breast milk or formula.

 Aside from carefully selecting ingredients, you will need to sterilise feeding spoons until your baby is six months old.
 Wash your baby's bowls and feeding equipment in a dishwasher or very hot water.
 Use a clean tea towel or paper towels to dry them.

 A good option is to buy pre-sterilised and ready to use food pouches.
-Cherub Baby’s On The Go Food Pouches are reusable baby food pouches which are an extremely portable, and easy way to store, freeze, warm and serve homemade baby food.
+Cherub Baby’s Food Pouches are reusable baby food pouches which make life extremely easy when you are making, storing and warming homemade baby food.
 Entirely Biosphenol-A (BPA Free) and microwave, bottle and food warmer, and freezer safe, these reusable food pouches are tamper proof and have a generous 150ml capacity making them the perfect size for single meals when on the go with the baby.

 Preparing Homemade Baby Food